My One and Only (film)

 My One and Only starred Logan Lerman as George and Renée Zellweger as George's mother.
 The film was directed by Richard Loncraine and written by Charlie Peters.

+A Hallmark TV movie of the same name My One & Only was produced in 2019, starring Pascale Hutton, Samuel Page and Stephen Huszar, was different in storyline.

 Plot

 In New York City in 1953, Anne Deveraux lives with her bandleader husband Danny, their 15-year-old son George, and Anne's somewhat older effeminate son Robbie.
 After catching Danny in yet another affair, Anne leaves him and takes the children with her.

-Anne embarks on a road trip across the United States, in search of a husband to fund a new life for her and her boys.
+Anne embarks on a road trip across the United States, in search of a husband to fund a new life for herself and her boys.
 George serves as the chauffeur.
 They first travel to Boston and Pittsburgh.
 Anne has a string of disastrous attempts at relationships.
 After finding that a former suitor now deems her too old to be of interest she becomes desperate and dispirited and chats up a man in a bar who turns out to be an undercover house detective.
-He takes her for a prostitute and charges her with solicitation.
+He charges her with solicitation.

 Meanwhile, George meets with his father who comes into town on a tour.
 George asks him to take him back to New York but Danny turns him down because he is often on the road for his work.
 George concludes that Danny does not love him.
 George also learns that Danny had sent money several times, but Anne resolutely returned it each time.

 Running low on funds, Anne tries her luck in St. Louis where her sister lives.
 The sisters have a very strained relationship but Anne tries to make the best of it and takes a job at a paint store and becomes engaged to the owner.
 It turns out, however, he is mentally ill and already married.
 Anne is paid off by the man's family for her trouble.
 As Anne readies to get on the road again, this time for Los Angeles, George informs her that he is staying with Anne's sister, whom he'd already cleared it with.
 Anne and George argue bitterly and Anne, resigned, accepts his decision and leaves with Robbie, who now serves as the chauffeur.